King's Counsel: Canada

-Constitutional authority to appoint King's Counsel
+Constitutional authority for appointments

 In Canada, both the federal government and the provincial governments have the constitutional authority to appoint a lawyer as King's Counsel.
-This point was decided in 1897 by the Judicial Committee of the Privy Council in a case on appeal from the Canadian courts titled The Attorney General for the Dominion of Canada v.
-The Attorney General for the Province of Ontario (Queen's Counsel).
-The federal government asserted that it had sole power to appoint Queen's Counsel, because the appointment is an exercise of the royal prerogative and only the federal government could advise the monarch on the exercise of the royal prerogative.
-The province of Ontario responded that the Crown is just as much part of the provincial governments as at the federal level, and therefore the provinces could also advise the Crown to make appointments under the royal prerogative.
-The Judicial Committee ruled in favour of the provinces, upholding their power to make Queen's Counsel appointments.

 During the reign of a queen, the title is properly "Her Majesty's Counsel learned in the law" but normally referred to as "Queen's Counsel" and abbreviated "Q.C." in English or "c.r." in French (conseiller de la reine or conseillère de la reine for a female counsel).
 During the reign of a king, the title is "King's Counsel" or "K.C." in English, but continues to be "c.r." in French (conseillier du roi or conseillière du roi).

 Criticisms and reforms

-Lawyers continue to be appointed King's Counsel by the federal government and by eight of the ten Canadian provinces.
+Lawyers continue to be appointed King's Counsel by the federal government and by nine of the ten Canadian provinces.
 The award has been criticised in the past on the basis that appointment as King's Counsel depended largely on political affiliation.
 However, in those provinces which continue to appoint lawyers as King's Counsel reforms have been made to de-politicise the award.
 Candidates are increasingly screened by committees composed of representatives of the bench and the bar, who give advice to the relevant Attorney General on appointments.
 The reforms have been designed to make the award a recognition of merit by individual members of the bar, often coupled with community service.

 Appointments by jurisdiction

-Federal Government
+Federal government

 The federal government stopped appointing Queen's Counsel in 1993, but resumed the practice in 2013 under the Harper Ministry.
 Appointments are recommended by the Minister of Justice, assisted by an advisory committee.
-In 2014, the Government appointed seven lawyers as Queen's Counsel.
+In 2014, the government appointed seven lawyers as Queen's Counsel.
 All were employed in the federal public service.

-Since 2015, under the Trudeau Ministry, federal appointment as a Queen's Counsel has been limited to the Attorney General of Canada.
+Since 2015, under the Trudeau Ministry, federal appointments as a Queen's Counsel (or King's Counsel since 8 September 2022) has been limited to the Attorney General of Canada.
 Jody Wilson-Raybould was appointed as Queen's Counsel when she served as Attorney General and David Lametti was appointed a Queen's Counsel on 15 April 2019.